ariatemplates/git-release-notes/README.md

 `dateFnsFormat` is the date-fns [format](https://date-fns.org/docs/format) function.
 See the [html-bootstrap](https://github.com/ariatemplates/git-release-notes/blob/master/templates/html-bootstrap.ejs) for sample usage.

 `range` is the commits range as passed to the command line

+Additionally, we provide a way to add custom variables when used as a module or CLI.

 ### Options